reymon359/book-sentences/books/clean-architecture/README.md

 _A good architect maximizes the number of decisions not made._

 ### Device Independence

+1960s... ...One mistake was to bind our code directly to the IO devices... ...Our code was _device dependent_... ...all our software was written to manipulate card readers and card punches.
+Those programs had to be rewritten to use magnetic tape.
+That was a big job.
+By the late 1960s, we had learned our lesson—and we invented _device independence._

+Programs would invoke operating system services that dealt with abstract unit-record devices... ...the same program could read and write cards, or read and write tape, _without any change._ The Open–Closed Principle was born (but not yet named).

 ### Junk Mail
 ### Physical Addressing
 ### Conclusion